Levon Helm: The Midnight Ramble

-Artists who performed at the Rambles include Helm's former bandmate Garth Hudson, Elvis Costello, Emmylou Harris, Dr. John, Mavis Staples, Chris Robinson, Allen Toussaint, Donald Fagen and Jon Herington of Steely Dan, Jimmy Vivino (of the house band on Late Night with Conan O'Brien), the Max Weinberg 7, My Morning Jacket, Billy Bob Thornton, Alexis P. Suter, Sean Costello, the Muddy Waters Tribute Band, Pinetop Perkins, Hubert Sumlin, Carolyn Wonderland, Kris Kristofferson, Gillian Welch, David Rawlings, Justin Townes Earle, Bow Thayer, Luther "Guitar Junior" Johnson, Rickie Lee Jones, Kate Taylor, Ollabelle, the Holmes Brothers, Catherine Russell, Norah Jones, Arlen Roth, Elvis Perkins in Dearland, Phil Lesh (along with his sons Grahame and Brian), Hot Tuna (Jorma Kaukonen introduced the group as "the Secret Squirrels"), Michael Angelo D'Arrigo with various members of the Sistine Chapel, Johnny Johnson, Ithalia, David Bromberg, the Youngers, and Grace Potter and the Nocturnals.

 During this period, Helm switched to the matched grip and adopted a less busy, greatly simplified drumming style, as opposed to the traditional grip he used during his years with the Band.

 Helm was busy touring every year during the 2000s, generally traveling by tour bus to venues in eastern Canada and the eastern United States.
-After 2007, he performed in large venues such the Beacon Theatre in New York.
+After 2007, he performed in large venues such as the Beacon Theatre in New York City.
 Dr. John and Warren Haynes (the Allman Brothers Band, Gov't Mule) and Garth Hudson played at the concerts along with several other guests.
-At a show in Vancouver Elvis Costello joined to sing "Tears of Rage".
+At a show in Vancouver, Elvis Costello joined to sing "Tears of Rage".
 The Alexis P. Suter Band was a frequent opening act.
 Helm was a favorite of radio personality Don Imus and was frequently featured on Imus in the Morning.
-In the summer of 2009, it was reported that a reality television series centering on the Midnight Ramble was in development.
+In the summer of 2009, a reality television series centering on the Midnight Ramble reportedly was in development.

-In 2012, Levon Helm and his "midnight rambles" were featured on the PBS Arts site, "Sound Tracks: Music Without Borders," including a poignant last interview with PBS's Marco Werman.
+In 2012, Levon Helm and his "midnight rambles" were featured on the PBS Arts site, "Sound Tracks: Music Without Borders", including a poignant last interview with PBS's Marco Werman.